erictheise/ui-engineer-coding-challenge/README.md

 This coding challenge is designed to test your 3D graphics ability.
 If you have not worked with OpenGL and/or Three.js before, this challenge will be painful.
 We have set up a basic application structure as a starting point, but feel free to implement this however you see fit.

 This challenge shouldn't take more than 4 hours to finish.
-Task 2 is signifigantly easier than task 1.
+Task 2 is significantly easier than task 1.

 Please document your code as you would in a production system.
 Please also include a short `README` explaining how you approached the problem, and things you might improve on given more time.